pwbriggs/music-assistant.github.io/docs/faq/massannounce.md

-# MA play_announcement Service Call
+# MA play_announcement Action

-This service call allows you to send audio announcements via a URL to a player.
+This action allows you to send audio announcements via a URL to a player.
 The URL could be accessed in a variety of ways.
 For example:

 - External such as `https://www.soundjay.com/door/doorbell-5.mp3`
 - Using [Home Assistant](https://www.home-assistant.io/integrations/http/#hosting-files) you can add the sound files under your `www` folder and access them like this `http://192.168.1.165:8123/local/audio/Apartment-door-chime-melody.mp3`